DarrenTanui01/learning_web_basics/README.md

-An made from basic html and css
+Aa app made from basic html and CSS